 The transaction fees can also differ depending on the kind of transaction like for buying and selling.
 Some DPs only charge when the securities are debited whereas others charge for buying and selling.
 Other than the above-mentioned demat charges, there can also be other additional demat transaction charges like the credit charges, the rejected for the failed instruction charges, mailing charges in the case of non-periodic statements, service tax, the Swachh Bharat and the Krishi Kalyan Cess and so on.

-As a conclusion, it can be said that before you open a demat account with a DP, learn all about their demat charges and fees.
+In conclusion, it can be said that before you open a demat account with a DP, learn all about their demat charges and fees.
 Compare and then sign up with them for the demat account.
 These days, Demat accounts can easily be opened online with a few simple clicks and brokerages are drawing customers with heavy discounts on charges.
 As many new investors join the foray of trading, demat accounts and their fees are likely to get lower to encourage investment in the stock market.